tallamjr/big-bear-demo/README.md

 | **Top pickup locations**   | GroupBy pushdown, column pruning |
 | **Daily revenue for 2016** | Date filtering pushdown          |
 | **Find longest trips**     | Filter + sort optimisation       |

+When using just GPU, i.e. `collect(engine="gpu")` we are not taking full advantage of another piece of the `polars` magic which is the streaming API.

+Although the GPU engine is super fast, because it does not allow for out-of-core operations, i.e. larger than RAM and thus data is not chunked, you will see an explosion of the RAM usage is only using the GPU.
+Whereas for the streaming API, RAM usage remains fairly constant throughout.

 ## Troubleshooting